pdmeyer/M4LLib/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Version](https://img.shields.io/badge/version-0.0.2-blue.svg)](https://github.com/pdmeyer/M4LLib/releases)

-**M4LLib** is a comprehensive utility library for Max for Live (M4L) operations, providing helpful functions for interacting with Ableton Live's API.
-This library simplifies common operations like managing MIDI clips, tracks, and clip slots, making it easier to build powerful Max for Live devices.
+**M4LLib** is a utility library for Max for Live (M4L) operations.
+It aims to provide an easy-to-use interface to Ableton Live's Live API by defining common patterns in a single library of functions.

+**Please note** this library is a work in progress and is not yet ready for production use.

-## Features
+## Documentation

-- **MIDI Management**: Create, modify, and manage MIDI clips and notes
-- **Track Operations**: Work with Live tracks, clip slots, and scenes
-- **Device Control**: Navigate and control Live devices
-- **ID Handling**: Consistent and reliable ID management utilities
-- **Task Scheduling**: Defer operations using Max's Task system
-- **Error Handling**: Comprehensive validation and error checking
-- **Full Documentation**: Complete API reference with examples
+Please see the [documentation](resources/pdm.m4l.lib.documentation.md) for a reference of the library's functions and a usage guide.

 ## Quick Start